-- 11.2.1 It is important that the strong partnership, formed with the Police, is maintained.
+- It is important that the strong partnership, formed with the Police, is maintained.
 Information relating to severe weather conditions will be communicated to the Police at the earliest possible opportunity.
 The Duty Manager will consult fully with the Police when it becomes necessary to arrange road closures and when there is a need to move abandoned vehicles. - The "out of hours" emergency rota will be issued to the Police by the Operations Manager.
-This will be confirmed to the Police Area Control Room at Helen Street, Glasgow on the Friday start to each weekly duty shift. - 11.2.3 The Duty Manager will arrange for the daily action plan to be e-mailed to the four main local Police offices each day.
-This will also include a confirmation of the Area Supervisors' and Duty Manager's out of hours contact telephone numbers. - The Duty Manager will take due regard of all reports received from the Police, concerning dangerous road conditions and give consideration to them, in line with the Council Policy, in deciding the action to be taken. - 11.3 Communications with other Agencies and Motoring Organisations - 11.3.1 BEAR Scotland, the North West Trunk Roads term contract operator will be sent the daily action plan and out of hours contact information, each day throughout the winter period. - 11.3.2 The Duty Manager will inform Glasgow City Council; Roads and Lighting Faults Call Centre, R.A.L.F., of the out of hours contact numbers for the following weeks shift and any amendments necessary thereafter.
-Contacts with Scottish Fire and Rescue and Scottish Ambulance Service, control rooms are included in this transmittal process. - 11.3.3 The Winter Manager will inform Traffic Scotland when severe weather conditions are causing delays to traffic movement. - 11.4 Communications with the Public - 11.4.1 Enquiries from the public will normally be dealt with by the Customer Access Centre during normal working hours. - 11.4.2 Consideration will be given to the placing of warning signs, alerting drivers to the possibility that road surface hazards may develop outwith treatment times will be placed at the interface of Priority 1 to Priority 2 & 3 routes - 11.4.3 Leaflets explaining the extent of treatment routes, their priority and hours of operation will be prepared and where necessary updated, in advance of each season.
+This will be confirmed to the Police Area Control Room at Helen Street, Glasgow on the Friday start to each weekly duty shift. - The Duty Manager will arrange for the daily action plan to be e-mailed to the four main local Police offices each day.
+This will also include a confirmation of the Area Supervisors' and Duty Manager's out of hours contact telephone numbers. - The Duty Manager will take due regard of all reports received from the Police, concerning dangerous road conditions and give consideration to them, in line with the Council Policy, in deciding the action to be taken.

+11.3 Communications with other Agencies and Motoring Organisations

+- 11.3.1 BEAR Scotland, the North West Trunk Roads term contract operator will be sent the daily action plan and out of hours contact information, each day throughout the winter period. - The Duty Manager will inform Glasgow City Council; Roads and Lighting Faults Call Centre, R.A.L.F., of the out of hours contact numbers for the following weeks shift and any amendments necessary thereafter.
+Contacts with Scottish Fire and Rescue and Scottish Ambulance Service, control rooms are included in this transmittal process. - 11.3.3 The Winter Manager will inform Traffic Scotland when severe weather conditions are causing delays to traffic movement.

+11.4 Communications with the Public

+- 11.4.1 The Winter Manager will post details of the 24hour winter treatment plan each day no later that 1400hrs on the winter maintenance page of the council website. - 11.42 Enquiries from the public will normally be dealt with by the Customer Access Centre during normal working hours. - 11.4.3 Consideration will be given to the placing of warning signs, alerting drivers to the possibility that road surface hazards may develop outwith treatment times will be placed at the interface of Priority 1 to Priority 2 & 3 routes - 11.4.4 Leaflets explaining the extent of treatment routes, their priority and hours of operation will be prepared and where necessary updated, in advance of each season.
 These will be distributed by electronic means or to all local area Council premises and other public access buildings and establishments, such as filling stations and shops.
-Further copies may be issued as mail-drops or inserts to local newspapers.
+Further copies may be issued as mail-drops or inserts to local newspapers. - 11.4.5 The Winter manager will ensure that any disruption to the network is reported through the internal service disruption noticeboard on the council website.